Liu Song dynasty: Reign of Emperor Xiaowu and Qianfei

-Civil war and loss of Northern Commanderies
+Liu Zixun's rebellion

 The man who assassinated Qianfei quickly became emperor himself and declared himself emperor Ming.
 He ordered Liu Ziye's brother Liu Zishang and sister Liu Chuyu, who were reputed to have participated in the late emperor's sexual immorality and tyrannical governance, to commit suicide.
 However, his claim to the throne was not accepted by Liu Zixun, one of his nephews, who then rose against him.

 The civil war at first was a great success for Liu Zixun, who quickly overran nearly the entire empire.
 However, he moved too slowly.
 Emperor Ming quickly sent an army westward, captured Kuaiji, a vital food supply.
 Another of his generals captured Qianxi and cut off Liu Zixun's supplies.
 Starving, his troops collapsed and Liu Zixun was killed, aged just 10.

 However, Emperor Ming grew arrogant and refused to grant a pardon to those who had supported Liu Ziye.
 This action was extremely detrimental to Liu Song and its successors, as the governors of the northern commandries, fearing their lives, surrendered to Wei rather than face execution at Jiankang.
 This resulted in the loss of the Chinese heartland and the most fertile and cultivated lands at that time.
 This loss would eventually lead to the destruction of the southern regime, and resulted in North China languishing under a barbarian yoke for another 150 years.
 Although Emperor Ming attempted to recover them, his attempts were defeated.

 Emperor Ming's later reign was extremely brutal.
 Suspicious of his nephews, he had them all executed.
 Afraid of usurpation from rival members of the royal family, he executed thousands of members of the royal family, which was greatly weakened.
 Upon his death, his son had to be assisted by the general Xiao Daocheng, as nearly all of Emperor Ming's brothers and nephews had been killed.

 Fall of Liu Song

 The successor to the emperor Ming, emperor Houfei, was resentful of the control Xiao Daocheng had over him and announced openly several times he would kill him.
 Fearful of his demise, Xiao had him assassinated and placed Emperor Shun on his throne.
 In 479, Xiao took the throne himself and declared himself Emperor of Qi, ending Liu Song.
 The ex-emperor Shun and his clan were soon put to the sword.

 Liu Hui (刘辉) was a descendant of Liu Song royalty who fled north to the Xianbei Northern Wei in exile and married the Xianbei Princess Lanling (蘭陵公主), daughter of the Xianbei Emperor Xiaowen of Northern Wei.
-More than fifty percent of Tuoba Xianbei princesses of the Northern Wei were married to southern Han Chinese men from the imperial families and aristocrats from southern China of the Southern dynasties who defected and moved north to join the Northern Wei.
+More than half of Tuoba Xianbei princesses of the Northern Wei were married to Han Chinese men, and half of those men are members of prominent clans or royal members of the southern courts who defected to the north.